Tolkien's Legendarium: Essays on The History of Middle-earth

 Tolkien's Legendarium: Essays on The History of Middle-earth is a collection of scholarly essays edited by Verlyn Flieger and Carl F. Hostetter on the 12 volumes of The History of Middle-earth, relating to J. R. R. Tolkien's fiction and compiled and edited by his son, Christopher.
 It was published by Greenwood Press in 2000.
-That series comprises a substantial part of "Tolkien's legendarium", the body of Tolkien's mythopoeic writing that forms the background to his The Lord of the Rings and which Christopher Tolkien summarized in his compilation of The Silmarillion.
+That series comprises a substantial part of "Tolkien's legendarium", the body of Tolkien's mythopoeic writing that forms the background to his The Lord of the Rings and which Christopher Tolkien summarized in his construction of The Silmarillion.

 It includes a bibliography of works by Christopher Tolkien compiled by Douglas A. Anderson.

 Tolkien's Legendarium won the 2002 Mythopoeic Scholarship Award for Inklings Studies.